ooni/ooni.org/content/post/2022-doh-dot-paper-dnsprivacy21/index.md

 | Successful DoT lookups |  8157 (95%) | 1156 (50%) | 4332 (93%) |
 | Successful DoH lookups | 16466 (82%) | 4824 (92%) | 9414 (89%) |

-As you can see, *many* lookups succeeded.
-Blocking was the most aggressive in Iran: 50% of the DoT endpoints were not working.
+As you can see, *many* lookups succeeded. **Blocking was the most aggressive in Iran: 50% of the DoT endpoints were not working**.
 It seems reasonable to see more censorship in the Iranian network we tested than in the other two networks.
-In Iran, we run measurements from one of the most popular mobile networks, while we used VPSs in China and Kazakhstan.
+In Iran, we ran measurements from one of the most popular mobile networks, while we used VPSs in China and Kazakhstan.

-In terms of blocking by the company providing the service, Cloudflare was the most blocked company in the pack in several cases (and was more frequently blocked than other companies such as Google and Quad9):
+In terms of blocking by the company providing the service, **Cloudflare was the most blocked company** in the pack in several cases (and was more frequently blocked than other companies such as Google and Quad9):